-Mr. Utterson and Mr. Enfield agree that it is best not to talk any further about the matter but Utterson is deeply affected, because he knows the fiend that Enfield describes.
+Mr. Utterson and Mr. Enfield agree that it is best not to talk any further about the matter but Utterson is deeply affected, because he knows the person that Enfield describes who trampled the girl.
 One of his clients, Dr. Jekyll, has recently made a will and has left everything to a Mr. Hyde, rather than his own family.
 He visits Dr. Lanyon, an old friend of Jekyll's who has had a falling out with Jekyll over what he considers to be his old friend's unscientific methods.
 Lanyon has never heard of Mr. Hyde, causing Utterson to worry even more about Jekyll’s safety.
 He has nightmares of Jekyll being woken in his bed by this blackmailing fiend.

 So, Utterson decides to spy on the strange house, the scene of the crime.
 Finally one night, he sees Hyde approach and confronts him and senses the same air of evil about the man that Enfield described.
 He goes to Jekyll’s house and, finding Jekyll absent, asks Poole, a servant, about Mr. Hyde.
 Poole has been instructed to treat Mr. Hyde almost like a master, continuing Utterson’s anxiety.
 Soon after, at one of Jekyll’s customary dinner parties, Utterson stays behind and asks his friend what the matter is, but Jekyll will not confess, he only cryptically says that he can choose to be free of Hyde whenever he likes.